BIGJRA/BIGJRA.github.io/reborn.md

 Head up and to the left, beating the trainers as you go.
 A rock in the top left corner contains a hidden *Awakening*.
 To the right, you'll fight a Gentleman.
 All the way down from him and one tile to the left contains a hidden *Blue Shard*.

 To the right, you'll find three bullies.
 You'll need two Pokemon to be able to fight the last two, so catch a second if you haven't yet.
 When you win, you'll get **Pachirisu** or **Zigzagoon**, randomly determined.
 Note that whenever there is a random event like this, you will be able to get the other one(s) later in the game.
 The *monoelectric* password would guarantee Pachirisu, for example, while *mononormal* would guarantee Zigzagoon.
 If you got Zigzagoon, you can train that up instead of Bidoof if you'd like for Headbutt which it learns at level 11.
+Another note is that it might be worthwhile to save before you get the Pokemon: both of these can have the Pickup ability, which can be incredible in Pokemon Reborn.
+[Click here for details about Pickup in Reborn.](https://www.rebornevo.com/pr/pickup/)

 The first rock you see down from here contains a hidden *Antidote*.
 After defeating the trainers that's pretty much all we can do here, so head back towards the train station.